VincentDaribo/My_ToDo_list/README.md

 # My_ToDo_list

-Source code of the Back-end of a ToDo list
+The goal of this project was to build the back-end of a ToDo list by using Node.js and mysql.